 - Admission: Fall term only

-Because the track has the responsibility of ensuring that its graduates become fully competent practitioners, initial annual enrollment for the first five years must be limited to twelve students.
+Because the track has the responsibility of ensuring that its graduates become fully competent practitioners, initial annual enrollment for will be limited to twenty students.

 Master of Science in Orthotics and Prosthetics Curriculum Overview